literalplus/papermc-docker/README.md

 the image, `papermc.sh`, downloads these files from their official sources during installation.

 **Note:** This is supposed to be either build locally and used only there or be pushed to a private Docker registry.
-Uploading the binary image to a public repository would be a copyright violation.
+Specifically, it is important that the image automatically indicates agreement with the Minecraft EULA via the eula.txt.
+Hence, the Docker build must only be run if you actually agree to the terms of the Minecraft EULA.

 **PLEASE NOTE:** This is an unofficial project.
 I did not create PaperMC.
 [This is the official PaperMC website.](https://papermc.io/)